 - Enhanced scalability – This technology provides clinical teams the ability to manage larger populations and reach patients in rural settings.
 Alerts inform teams of priority patients, while reporting tools provide insight about groups of patients for greater workflow efficiency for an increased population reach.

 Congestive Heart Failure, Stroke and Remote Patient Monitoring

-Congestive heart failure is a chronic and potentially life-threatening condition which can contribute to high levels of hospitalizations, rehospitalizations, readmissions, and emergency department visits.
+Congestive heart failure is a chronic and potentially life-threatening condition which can contribute to high levels of hospitalizations, rehospitalizations, readmissions, and visits to the ER.